ucsb-cs16/w20/_lab/lab01.md

 `$ exit`

-## Grading rubric
+## Code style

-In addition to the points given by gradescope, our staff will be manually grading your code for style.
-Code style, includes but is not limited to the following:
+We ask that you practice, good coding style which includes but is not limited to the following:

 1. Code can be easily understood by humans familiar with C++ (including both the author(s) of the code, and non-authors of the code.)
 2. Code is neatly indented and formatted, following standard code indentation practices for C++ as illustrated in either the textbook, or example code given in lectures and labs